The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium: Discussion

 Another issue that can arise when interpreting observed light curve concerns the dark phase which is by definition unobservable.
 This phase obfuscates the exact time of progenitor explosion.
 In certain cases, the interaction may completely overshadow the stellar breakout burst and radioactive heating.
 In other cases, the transient light curve will be explained by a combination of early interaction emission followed by heating from additional sources e.g. radioactive decay \citep{2018Sci...362..201D,2019ApJ...887..169H}.

 In what follows, we give four case studies of observed transients which apply the theoretical framework introduced in this work.
 We suggest a connection between each observed transient class and one of the four theoretical interaction classes delineated in \S \ref{sec:configuration}.
 While the true mapping may be more multi-faceted than this, we intend only to illustrate how the general framework can be useful in organizing data samples, as well as to point out the degeneracies that may arise when trying to fit observed events with interaction models.
+Due to these degeneracies, the model parameters may contain significant uncertainty when fitting to specific events, such as is shown in Fig. (\ref{fig:at2018cow_comp}).